 - support economic development

 - provide much needed infrastructure

 - create a new central business district for the Sunshine Coast.

 The PDA is approximately 60 hectares, covering council owned land including the site of the former Horton Park Golf Club and land in Dalton Drive, Maroochydore.

 Maroochydore City Centre PDA Development Scheme

-The Maroochydore City Centre PDA development scheme was approved by the State Government on 11 July 2014 and subsequently amended in April 2016.
+The Maroochydore City Centre PDA development scheme was approved by the Queensland Government on 11 July 2014 and subsequently amended in April 2016 and August 2019.

 The development scheme is the planning document that assists in planning, carrying out, promoting, coordinating and controlling the development of land in the Maroochydore City Centre PDA.
 All development applications within the PDA are assessed against the development scheme.

 Development applications within the Maroochydore City Centre PDA are assessed against the Maroochydore City Centre PDA Amended Development Scheme

 For enquiries about the PDA or development scheme, please contact the project coordinator via council's customer service centre or email email@example.com.